Skip to content

 To do so, we are going to use the execution trace of a program previously discussed in the Connection arguments section.

-We will also use the pil-stark library, which is a utility that provides a framework for setup, generation and verification of proofs.
+We also use the pil-stark library, which is a utility that provides a framework for setup, generation and verification of proofs.
 It uses an FGL class which mimics a finite field, and it is required by some functions that provide the pilcom package.

 Execute code